IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_custom_list.html.markdown

 # ibm_cis_custom_list

 Provides an IBM Cloud Internet Services custom list resource to create, update, and delete the custom list of an instance.
-For more information about the IBM Cloud Internet Services custom list, see [custom list](https://cloud.ibm.com/docs/cis).
+For more information, see [Using custom lists](https:/cloud.ibm.com/docs/cis?group=custom-lists).

 ## Example usage